Ryonical/World-of-Clickers/README.md

 Overview

 World of Clickers 2 is a text-based incremental clicker game built entirely in Java.
 Players defeat endlessly respawning monsters by attacking manually or recruiting allies who automatically assist in battle.
-Progress is fueled by a Recombobulate System which acts as a prestige mechaniism allowing players to reset their progress for lasting power boosts and faster growth in future runs.
+Progress is fueled by a Recombobulate System which acts as a prestige mechanism allowing players to reset their progress for lasting power boosts and faster growth in future runs.

 The interface follows a clean, text-based design with buttons for player actions and offers real-time feedback on stats including health and damage.
 The focus is on responsive gameplay logic and balance rather than visuals, delivering a streamlined and strategic clicker experience.